kptdev/kpt/site/content/en/faq/_index.md

 #### **Q: How do I run source or sink functions?**

-A: All kpt functions, including source and sink functions, should be run by `kpt fn run`. `kpt fn sink` and `kpt fn source` are commands which can only run specified builtin functions.
+A: All kpt functions, including source and sink functions, should be run using `kpt fn run`.
+The `kpt fn source` and `kpt fn sink` commands run builtin source and sink functions.

 #### **Q: I still have questions.
 How do I contact you?**